AguaClara/String-Digester/Final_Report_stringdigester.md

 #### 4.3 Material: Chain and Foam

-[**perhaps rename this section chains and foam or new strings or something more specific, also pictures of the materials**]

-For the string aspect of the new materials experiments, eight new materials were purchased to use as the string media.
-For metal alloy-based materials, four unfinished stainless steel chains that varied in chain type were purchased: a 50-foot, size-12, sash chain, a 10-foot, size-35, sash chain, a 50-foot, size-18, jack chain, and a 50-foot, size-3, bead chain were purchased.
-For the polymer-based materials, four polymer foams were purchased: a 20-foot, closed-cell construction, chemical-resistant, grey polyethylene cord with a diameter of 0.500 inches, a 36 by 2 inch, open-cell construction, ultra-conformable, teal polyurethane strip with a thickness of 0.500 inches, a 36 by 2 inch, open-cell construction, super-cushioning, white polyurethane sheet with a thickness of 0.5000 inches, and a 24 by 24 inch, open-cell construction, super-absorbent, blue polyurethane sheet with a thickness of 0.2500 inches.

-For the remainder of the report, the metal-alloy based strings will be referred to by the following: the size-35 sash chain will be referred to as "big sash chain", the size-12 sash chain will be referred to as "small sash chain", the size-18 jack chain will be referred to as "jack chain", and the size-3 bead chain cable will be referred to as "bead chain".
-The polymer-based foams will be referred to by the following: the grey polyethylene cord will be referred to as "grey foam", the teal polyurethane foam will be referred to as "teal foam", the white polyurethane foam will be referred to as "white foam", and the blue polyurethane foam will be referred to as "blue foam".
+in manual

 Following the results of the previous experiments, the scope of what materials of string to use in this set of experiments was immediately narrowed to hydrophilic, non-biodegradable strings.
-The polymer-based strings were scrapped as they exhibited no hydrophilic property in the set of experiments, so it was decided to switch over from monofilaments, to a material more porous.
+The polymer-based strings were scrapped as they exhibited no hydrophilic property in the set of experiments, so it was decided to switch over from monofilaments, to a more porous material.
 Thus, the team decided to look into polymer-based foams, as they would most likely exhibit hydrophilic properties and retain the non-biodegradability.
 Furthermore, the metal-alloy based strings appeared as if they could work in previous experiments but were inhibited by the lubricant left on the chains after manufacturing.
 Thus, the team decided to purchase chains that were unfinished to ensure there was no finish left on the chain.
 Finally, the structure and diameter of the strings was differentiated in each material group due to the notion that surface texture and/or diameter of the strings could have a strong effect on water flow.

 #### 4.4 Procedure
-The desired strings were wrapped around the dispenser and around a bottom pole in one long strand (amount of strings is at discretion of sub-team) [**see previous comment about this wording!**] and pulled taught for each test in the experiment.
+The desired strings were wrapped around the dispenser and around a bottom pole in one long strand and pulled taught for each test in the experiment.
 The basin was filled with water using the peristaltic pump to induce overflow.
 As the water overflows the basin, the water will find a path down.
 All eight of the aforementioned materials were tested in this similar fashion for each test differentiating in basin type at varying pumping rates.

 <center>
 <img src = "https://github.com/AguaClara/String-Digester/blob/master/Photos/gray%20foam%20strings.jpeg?raw=true" width = 300/>

-Figure 5.
+Figure 8.
 Grey foam cords on the 3.750-inch basin test apparatus.
 </center>

 #### 4.5 Results and Analysis

-In the following table, size 16 tubing was used to dispense water into the basins and strands were spaced 5-10 mm apart.
+In the following table the team documented the observations made during each test with the various chains.
+Size 16 tubing was used to dispense water into three basins of different widths (1.75in, 3.75in, and 4.5in) and the chains were setup with spacing of 5-10mm between each strand.
+To observe the effects of different flow rates, three different pump speeds (25, 50, and 80 rpm) were tested with each chain and basin combination.
+The 4.5in winged basin was tested in two ways, with a narrow base and with a widened base, to test the effects of angled strings.

 [**Consider a table heading to briefly describe what each column means**]